SQL

 The highest-demand role is Full Stack Developer, followed by Data Engineer.
 This reflects where SQL skills are most valued in the current market.

-SQL commonly appears alongside Python, Stakeholder Mgmt, Tableau in job requirements — building proficiency in these related skills can strengthen your profile considerably.
+SQL commonly appears alongside Python, Data Modeling, Power BI in job requirements — building proficiency in these related skills can strengthen your profile considerably.

 SQL job demand FAQ